Guardians vs. Royals Player Props Betting Odds

-Player prop bet odds for Jose Ramirez, Bobby Witt Jr. and others are available when the Cleveland Guardians visit the Kansas City Royals at Kauffman Stadium on Wednesday (first pitch at 8:10 PM ET).
+Jose Ramirez and Bobby Witt Jr. are two of the top players with prop bets for the taking when the Cleveland Guardians and the Kansas City Royals square off at Kauffman Stadium on Thursday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!